 At Ocean Recovery, we understand how complicated and complex it can be to work through traumatic experiences.
 Therefore, we have designed a program to specifically address the many consequences that result from trauma such as substance abuse, disordered eating, impulsivity, and mood disturbances.

 Your trauma causes you to subconsciously put up walls that prevent you from healing.
 We will help you break down those walls.
-We use many forms of therapy, including EMDR, during all of our treatment programs, including:
+To this end, we use many forms of therapy, including EMDR, during all of our treatment programs, including: